-guided climbing in North Wales if you'd just
+guided climbing if you'd just

 Arete (V Diff),

-Crackstone Rib (S), Main Wall (HS), Mur-y-Niwl (VS),
+Crackstone Rib (S), Christmas Curry (S), Main Wall (HS), Hawk's Nest Arete (VS),

 Dream of White Horses (HVS), Superdirect on Dinas

-Mot (E1), Cenotaph Corner (E1), Vector (E2)
+Mot (E1), Vector (E2).

-Old Man of Hoy the esoteric journey to climb the Old Man of Hoy ranks as one of the coolest climbing adventures in Britain.
+- Old Man of Hoy the esoteric journey to climb the Old Man of Hoy ranks as one of the coolest climbing trips in Britain.
 This sandstone column stands 137m above the Atlantic at the most westerly point of the Orkneys.
 4 days is advisable to allow time for ferry crossings and to keep a day in hand in case of poor weather.
 You'll need to be already seconding 5a/5b.
 If you'd like to cost-out a trip to climb the Old Man of Hoy, please get in touch for a no obligation chat.